 In bathrooms, you might encounter various sizes of cockroaches, from small, juvenile nymphs to larger adults.
 Baby cockroaches, or nymphs, are often mistaken for a different species due to their size and color, but they are simply young roaches that have not reached maturity.
 If you spot baby roaches in your bathroom, it’s a strong indication of an active breeding ground nearby.

-Big roaches in bathrooms are typically adults and can be one of several species, such as the American cockroach or the German cockroach.
+Big roaches in bathrooms are typically adults and can be one of common species.
 These species have distinct characteristics:

 By identifying the type of cockroach, you can tailor your control and prevention methods more effectively.